rpepato/dfaprocessor/README.md

 DFAProcessor
 ============

-A Ruby library for processin of deterministc finit automatons (DFAs)
+A Ruby library for processing of deterministc finit automatons (DFAs)

 DFAProcessor does the job of analyze a chain of symbols against a DFA and answer if the chain is accepted or rejecte by the automaton.
 To use this function, you should provide: